What You Need to Know About Sunset Cruises in Rarotonga and the Cook Islands

 How Long?
 4 Hours

-Although primarily a fishing charter on Rarotonga, Sakula Charters happens to have the largest and most comfortable fishing boat in the Avatiu Harbour.
+Although primarily a fishing charter on Rarotonga, Akura Fishing Charters boasts a large and comfortable fishing boat in Avatiu Harbour.
 With that, they not only offer fishing but fabulous sunset cruises!

 Bring your own drinks to keep cool in the fridge and enjoy seeing the jutting mountains of Rarotonga from an alternative perspective as you cruise around the outside of the lagoon.

-As a charter company, their sunset cruises are pretty flexible to what the group want to do, so get in touch with them and see how they can cater the perfect sunset cruise for you.
+As a charter company, their sunset cruises are quite flexible in terms of what the group wants to do, so get in touch with them and see how they can cater the perfect sunset cruise for you.

 More About Sunset Cruises in Rarotonga and the Cook Islands